celery/ceps/draft/celery-5-high-level-architecture.rst

 Tasks may define a global rate limit or a per worker rate limit.

-Whenever a task reaches it's rate limit, an event is sent to the :ref:`Router` to notify that is should not consume or reject these tasks.
+Whenever a task reaches it's rate limit, an event is sent to the :ref:`draft/celery-5-high-level-architecture:Router` to notify that is should not consume or reject these tasks.
 The exact payload of the rate limiting event will be determined in another CEP.